ozalboher/kubernetes-imeperative/Tutorials/Objects.md

 minikube dashboard
 ```
 * On the browser, you can now see the control panel of the kubernetes cluster.
 * The control panel is essentially acting as the Master node of the cluster.
 Which is suppose to analyze the running pod and find the best working node for it.
-A worker node as we learned is containing the pod and the container and kubelet is in charge to manage the worker node (the pod and the container).
+A worker node as we learned is containing the pod and the container and kubelet is in charge to manage the worker node (the pod and the container). kubelet is the agent that runs on each worker node and communicates with the master node to ensure that the desired state of the application is maintained.(it is done automatically by the kubernetes cluster).